elix22/Sokol.NET/docs/BUILD_SYSTEM.md

 ### Auto-commit to Repository
 When building from the `main` branch (push event), the workflow will:
 1. Build all platform libraries
-2. Automatically commit them back to the `libs/` folder
+2. Compare new libraries with existing ones using SHA256 checksums
+3. Only commit if binaries have changed (prevents spam commits)
-3. Push to `main` branch with commit message `[skip ci]` to prevent infinite loops
+4. Push to `main` branch with commit message `[skip ci]` to prevent infinite loops
-4. Include build information (commit SHA, workflow run link, library sizes)
+5. Include build information (commit SHA, workflow run link, library sizes)

+**Requirements for Private Repositories:**
+The workflow requires `contents: write` permission to push commits back to the repository.
+This is configured in the workflow file and works automatically for both public and private repositories.

+**Smart Change Detection:**
+- On **first run**: Detects no existing libraries and commits everything
+- On **subsequent runs**: Compares SHA256 checksums of each platform's libraries
+- Only commits when **native code changes** affect the binaries
+- Skips commit when only **documentation** or **C# code** changes

-This ensures the repository always has the latest pre-built binaries available for users to clone and use immediately.
+This ensures the repository always has the latest pre-built binaries available for users to clone and use immediately, without cluttering the commit history.

 ### Build Matrix